wjschne/wjschne.github.io/tutorials/Regression/regression.html.md

 ## Raster images

 The .png format gives good image quality and renders small file sizes.
+I prefer using the `ragg::agg_png` device to render a .png because it handles system fonts without any fuss.

 The primary use of the .gif format is to create animated plots.
 Otherwise stick with .png.